ArteGEIE/keycloak-airship-provider-extension/README.md

 # Keycloak Airship Provider Extension

 This extension allows Keycloak to send emails using the Airship email service.
-It implements a custom `EmailSenderProvider` that integrates with Airship's API.
+It will automatically take precedence over the default SMTP provider due to its higher priority.
+No manual configuration is required in the realm settings.

+**Important:** If you need to disable the Airship provider and use the default SMTP provider, set the environment variable `KEYCLOAK_EMAIL_PROVIDER_PRIORITY` to a value lower than 100.

 ## Overview